Last Updated on January 17, 2021 by Nina Ahmedow

 This post contains affiliate links to products.
 I may receive a commission for purchases made through these links at no additional cost to you.

-I’ve previously written posts about my attempts at going more zero waste, but today I want to address what I see as a major problem with zero waste.
+I’ve previously written posts about my attempts at going more zero waste and tips for zero waste travel, but today I want to address what I see as a major problem with zero waste.
 And that’s how unrealistic the idea of going zero waste is.
 But let me break this down into several aspects.

 Producing Absolutely Zero Waste Is Impossible